leela-zero/leela-zero/README.md

     # Install build depedencies
     sudo apt install libboost-dev libboost-program-options-dev libboost-filesystem-dev opencl-headers ocl-icd-libopencl1 ocl-icd-opencl-dev zlib1g-dev

-    # Use stand alone directory to keep source dir clean
+    # Use a stand alone build directory to keep source dir clean
     mkdir build && cd build
+    # Compile leelaz and autogtp in build subdirectory with cmake
     cmake ..
     cmake --build .

+    # Optionnal : if you want to test if your build has no issue
     ./tests

+### Then, if you want to play only (not contribute), run leelaz :

+    # Use the command below to download leelaz and run leelaz in play mode
     curl -O https://zero.sjeng.org/best-network
     ./leelaz --weights best-network

+### Else, if you want to contribute, run instead AutoGTP (to contribute) :

+    # Copy AutoGTP and leelaz binaries from build subdirectory to autogtp subdirectory
+    cd ../autogtp
+    cp ../build/autogtp/autogtp .
+    cp ../build/leelaz .

+    # Run AutoGTP to start contributing :
+    ./autogtp

-## Example of compiling and running - macOS
+## How to compile and run AutoGTP and/or leelaz - macOS

     # Clone github repo
     git clone https://github.com/gcp/leela-zero